 - For women, 11 to 307 micrograms per liter.

-This indicates that you have iron deficiency.
-You might also be anemic.
-If your ferritin level is low, your doctor will work to determine the cause.
+Results that are lower than the typical range show iron deficiency.
+These results also can mean anemia.
+If your ferritin level is low, your health care professional will work to find the cause.

 Higher than expected results

-- Porphyria — A group of disorders caused by an enzyme deficiency that affects your nervous system and skin
+- A group of conditions caused by not having enough of an enzyme that affects the nervous system and skin, called porphyria.

-- Rheumatoid arthritis or another chronic inflammatory disorder
+- Rheumatoid arthritis or another ongoing condition that causes swelling, called inflammatory.

 - Liver disease.